Bira/octopus-carnival/_posts/2020-06-19-cyberpunk-plagues.md

 ## The Post

-One of the outtakes from my last screed against Transhuman Space was a rebuttal to the bit where it says it's better and more realistic than cyberpunk because it doesn't have any apocalyptic disasters in its Very Serious history of the future.
+One of the outtakes from [my last screed against Transhuman Space][1] was a rebuttal to the bit where it says it's better and more realistic than cyberpunk because it doesn't have any apocalyptic disasters in its Very Serious history of the future.

-I had had whole paragraphs mapped ou in my mind about how yes, the insistence of 90's cyberpunk RPGs in inserting these catastrophes was kinda silly.
+I had had whole paragraphs mapped out in my mind about how yes, the insistence of 90's cyberpunk RPGs in inserting these catastrophes was kinda silly.
 About how they probably had their roots in their authors believing in that "end of history" bullshit just as hard as the text of Transhuman Space itself did, and how they couldn't see the future being a shitty place if there wasn't a plague, a nuclear meltdown, or a big war somewhere in there to muck things up.